SHA realtime extension for Windows leaves little to

 stand-alone realtime task cluster.
 Although the X-Realtime Engine

-requires only a very low jitter, in real time sampling mode an additive jitter
+requires only a very low jitter, at real-time sampling mode an additive jitter

 arises due to the system.
 The result of the new compensation method is